ahalaburda/ebanx/README.md

 # ebanx-home-assignment

-This is my submission to the EBANX home assignment during the inteview process
+This is my submission to the EBANX home assignment during the inteview process.

 ## Instalation

-Made with FastApi, so you install first Python 3 and pip to install all the necesaray dependencies, if you have installed just run
+Made with [I'm an inline-style link](https://fastapi.tiangolo.com/), so you need install first Python 3 and pip to later install all the nece dependencies, if you have installed just run
 ```
 pip install -r requiremets.txt
 ```